pretix/pretix-docs/docs/tutorial/index.md

      - an amusement park
      - a museum

-    or any other venue with regular opening hours, then you should read the tutorial for
+    then you should read the tutorial for

     :fa3-arrow-right: [Continuous operation](continuous-operation/getting-started.md)